SmartPolarBear/project-dionysus/README.md

 ## Project "Dionysus"
-The project "Dionysus" aims at apply theories and practices concerning operation systems on a hybrid microkernel in modern C++.
+The project "Dionysus" aims at apply theories and practices concerning operation systems on a hybrid kernel in modern C++.
+In the long run, It aims at creating a effective microkernel with acceptable performence overhead.

 ## Motivation